 Siegfried Hall opened as a women’s residence hall in 1988 thanks to the generosity of father and son alumni, Robert and Ray Siegfried.
 It became a men’s residence hall in 1997.
 The men of Siegfried are known for their competitiveness, maintaining an active presence in interhall athletics, and winning championships in all sports.
 Originally called “The Slammers,” the men of Siegfried became the “Ramblers” in 1997, which is also the name of Notre Dame’s athletic teams before they were called the Fighting Irish.
 Each winter, Siegfried hosts “Day of Man” in which residents brave the cold wearing shorts, T-shirts, and flip-flops to raise money for the South Bend Center for the Homeless.

 Rev. John Conley, C.S.C.

-Ordained as a priest in Holy Cross in 1979, Father John Conley received both his B.A. in History and his Master of Divinity degree from the University of Notre Dame.
-He also received a Master's in Education degree from Loyola University of Chicago.
-Father John served as teacher and assistant principal of Notre Dame High School for Boys in Niles, Illinois, as well as principal of Bourgade Catholic High School in Phoenix, Arizona.
-Before he became the rector of Siegfried Hall in 1997, he was the Director of Vocations for the Indiana Province of the Congregation of Holy Cross.
-During this time, he had lived in residence at Alumni Hall.
+Rev. John Conley, C.S.C., became the rector of Siegfried Hall in 1997.
+Originally from Warren, Rhode Island, Fr.
+John received both his Bachelor’s degree in History and Master of Divinity degree from the University of Notre Dame.
+He also received a Master’s degree in Education from Loyola University of Chicago.
+Prior to Notre Dame, Fr.
+John served as a teacher and assistant principal of Notre Dame High School for Boys in Niles, Illinois and as principal for Bourgade Catholic High School in Phoenix, Arizona.
+He also served as the Director of Vocations for the Indiana Province of the Congregation of Holy Cross.

 |Number of Sections||6|